This article was last updated by on

 Generally, all species of Dieffenbachia have calcium oxalate crystals, highest in the leaves, releasing proteolytic enzymes with ingestion.
 These toxins can cause injury and acute burning sensation in the mucosa, stomach, and gastrointestinal tract, with final damage to the kidney in severe cases.

-But the good news is Dieffenbachia is mildly toxic to cats and can be cured with proper diagnosis and treatment.
+But the good news is the toxicity of Dieffenbachia can be cured with proper diagnosis and treatment.

 Is Dieffenbachia Toxic to Cats?